johowoo/FitnessAPP/README.md

 ## To be done
 ### bugs to be fixed
+* set all Addable sets to true once the currentWorkout is empty(in delete case );
 * sets of cardio
-* each library can not be empty, before added to CurrentWorkout(add problems) (need to check that the library has exercises);
 * adjust to different smartphones (iPhone 8 ...
 Android)

 ### new functions
 * select month & year in calendar //calendar
 * back to today in calendar   //calendar
 * finish & congrats page

 * add custom workout to editHistory
 * slide effects in swiping pics